Deploy your own LLM with Ollama & Huggingface Chat UI on Salad

 However, hosting and implementing these LLMs poses significant challenges.

-- Sourcing computational power required since these models can often have billions of parameters and demand robust infrastructure.
+- Sourcing computational power is required since these models can often have billions of parameters and demand robust infrastructure.

 - Managing costs while ensuring performance since the choice between API calls, managed LLMs and custom LLMs on a cloud can change cost significantly.